Policy

 The United States conducted more than 1,000 nuclear weapons tests between 1945 and 1992.
 More than 200 of these tests were above ground, including 100 at the Nevada Test Site, and the first ever nuclear test in New Mexico.
 This testing spread fallout across the country, exposing communities to dangerous levels of radiation, and often leading to cancers and other illnesses.
 Uranium mining and milling had similar devastating health consequences, especially for Indigenous communities in the Southwest United States, who were never warned of the risks of their jobs.

 The Radiation Exposure Compensation Act (RECA) is a lifeline to the thousands of people it has helped as they suffer from illnesses caused by US nuclear weapons testing.
-Unfortunately, the program excludes many communities, and unless Congress takes action it will expire in June 2024.
+Unfortunately, the program still excludes many communities.

 1990 - Congress Passes RECA